Compensation architecture for the BoD5 min.

 For the term of office from the AGM 2020 until the AGM 2021, the BoD compensation system was modified to accommodate the formation of the Nomination and Compensation Committee (NCC).
 The Committee Chair fee for the new NCC amounts to CHF 60,000 and the membership fee to CHF 20,000.
 This structure was determined based on the expected level of time and effort required to effectively run the committee and to be consistent with the existing structure for the Audit Committee.
 Upon implementation of the NCC, the individual Compensation respectively Nomination Committees and their corresponding fee structures were discontinued.

 The compensation system and levels are documented in the BoD compensation directive and are summarized in the table below.

 The members of the BoD may decide to receive part of the cash payment in the form of shares of the company.
 The number of shares awarded is calculated using the average closing share price for the last five trading days of the last month of the relevant compensation period.
 The awarded shares are restricted for a period of three years; this blocking period remains in place if a member leaves the BoD.
 In addition, a shareholding ownership guideline is in place, requiring Board members to hold a minimum of 500 shares of dormakaba within three years after their election to the BoD.

-The actual compensation paid to the BoD for the financial year 2019/20 decreased compared to the previous year (–6%) mainly due to the former BoD Chair still being remunerated until he stepped down at the AGM 2018.
-Although the change in the compensation levels mentioned above resulted in slightly higher fees overall, all members of the BoD voluntarily and temporarily waived 10% of their basic compensation, starting from May 2020.
-Therefore, two months of the reporting period (May/June) were impacted by this reduction.
+The actual compensation paid to the BoD for the financial year 2020/21 increased compared to the previous year (+9%) mainly because the BoD Chair receives compensation since 1 April 2021 as mentioned above.
+All members of the BoD voluntarily and temporarily agreed to a 10% reduction of their basic compensation, starting from May 2020 and ending in October 2020.
+Therefore, four months (July – October 2020) of the reporting period were impacted by this reduction.